emanuelm33/BinPo/config_files/help_config.md

 - batches = Integer.
 Number of batches to split the total k-points.
 K-points per batch will be 'sqrt_kgrid_numbers**2/batches'.
   In consequence, 'batches' has to be divisor of 'sqrt_kgrid_numbers**2', otherwise an error will arise.
 - energy_cut = Float.
 Energy in eV at which the slice is computed.
 0.0 is the Fermi level.
 - outfile = String.
-Name of the output file.
+Name of the output file without extension.
 If 'default' it will be saved as 'identifier_ES.dat'